-- (1) Follow the requirements of DoDI 5000.72 and procedures contained in the DoD COR Handbook (most current version), as well as updated DoD COR policies (see References), and this Manual.
-This Manual will be updated when DCMA COR policies change, not necessarily when higher-level policies change; therefore, CORs are responsible to regularly seek out updated higher-level guidance and maintain compliance with COR policies. - (2) Perform appointed COR duties according to DoDI 5000.72, DoD COR Handbook, additional DoD COR policies, and this Manual. - (3) Ensure COR profile and trainings are complete and current prior to first nomination in JAM.
+(1) Follow the requirements of DoDI 5000.72 and procedures contained in the DoD COR Handbook (most current version), as well as updated DoD COR policies (see References), and this Manual.
+This Manual will be updated when DCMA COR policies change, not necessarily when higher-level policies change; therefore, CORs are responsible to regularly seek updated higher-level guidance and maintain compliance with COR policies.

+(2) Perform appointed COR duties according to DoDI 5000.72, DoD COR Handbook, additional DoD COR policies, and this Manual.

+(3) Ensure COR profile and trainings are complete and current prior to first nomination in JAM.
 The COR is responsible for all applicable COR training as required by the DoDI and DCMA for certification, as well as any refresher training.
-Note: COR types are described in DoDI 5000.72.
-DCMA COR training and agency experience requirements are reflected in Table 2 COR Training Requirements Summary Type A, Table 3 COR Training Requirements Summary Type B, and Table 4, COR Training Requirements Summary Type C. - (4) Participate in the development of the IGCE, PWS, QASP, and other contractual documentation. - (5) Review, understand, and familiarize themselves with the terms and conditions of the contract and monitor contractor performance to ensure the contractor is performing according to the terms and conditions, PWS, and QASP.
+COR types are described in DoDI 5000.72.
+DCMA COR training and Agency experience requirements are reflected in Table 2 - COR Training Requirements Summary - Type A, Table 3 - COR Training Requirements Summary - Type B, and Table 4, COR Training Requirements Summary - Type C.

+(4) Participate in the development of the IGCE, PWS, QASP, and other contractual documentation.

+(5) Review, understand, and familiarize themselves with the terms and conditions of the contract and monitor contractor performance to ensure the contractor is performing according to the terms and conditions, PWS, and QASP.
 Perform QASP inspections at least monthly and submit the reports to the KO via SPM.
-Elevate performance issues promptly to the CS and KO immediately for resolution. - (6) Promptly perform receipt and acceptance of goods and services and certify invoices, if KO delegates this function to the COR.
-In the case of Cost-Reimbursement, Time and Materials, and Labor-Hour contracts, the COR will work with the Defense Contract Audit Agency for the appropriate acceptance of interim cost vouchers. - (7) Perform collection, recording, maintaining, and providing contractor performance information for input into the CPARS according to current Guidance for CPARS. - (8) Perform annual review of the contractor's timely input of contractor manpower information into the System for Acquisition Management, if required, and report any discrepancies to the KO.
+Elevate performance issues promptly to the CS and KO immediately for resolution.

+(6) Promptly perform receipt and acceptance of goods and services and certify invoices, if KO delegates this function to the COR.
+In the case of Cost-Reimbursement, Time and Materials, and Labor-Hour contracts, the COR will work with the Defense Contract Audit Agency for the appropriate acceptance of interim cost vouchers and for certification of final voucher under these type contracts.

+(7) Collect, record, maintain, and provide contractor performance information for input into the CPARS according to current Guidance for CPARS.

+(8) Annually review the contractor's timely input of contractor manpower information into the System for Acquisition Management, if required, and report any discrepancies to the KO.

-- (9) Conduct post-award performance reviews, including inspection of contractor deliverables, and contractor oversight according to DCMA-MAN 2303-01, "Surveillance," and this Manual. - (10) Establish and maintain individual COR contract files for each assigned contract or order, and make available COR files for review by the KO at least annually. - (11) The duty station of the COR or Alternate COR must be located at or near the services being performed. - (12) The PIEE SPM is the DoD system of record for contractor surveillance, performance monitoring, and COR reporting and will be utilized by all DCMA CORs. - (13) Make all records and communications available to the supervisor, the successor COR, and the KO whenever the COR appointment is terminated for any reason.
+(9) Conduct post-award performance reviews, including inspection of contractor deliverables, and contractor oversight according to DCMA-MAN 2303-01, "Surveillance," and this Manual.

+(10) Establish and maintain individual COR contract files for each assigned contract or order and make available COR files for review by the KO at least annually.

+(11) Have a duty location at or near the location services are being performed, along with assigned alternate CORs.

+(12) Use PIEE SPM as the DoD system of record for contractor surveillance, performance monitoring, and COR reporting and will be utilized by all DCMA CORs.

+(13) Make all records and communications available to the supervisor, the successor COR, and the KO whenever the COR appointment is terminated for any reason.